pratiknborkar/Kops/README.md

 ## Configure AWS CLI and Create user
-User must have Administrative access
+User must have Administrative access or for better security you can create user manually with following Policy  AmazonEC2FullAccess,AmazonRoute53FullAccess,AmazonS3FullAccess,AmazonVPCFullAccess

 ```bash
 {